 - Public bodies shall make reasonable efforts to assist and accommodate persons with physical disabilities desiring to attend.
-NRS 241.020(1). - Notice to persons who have requested notice of meetings pursuant to NRS 241.020(3)(c). - Additional notice requirements for consideration of character, misconduct, competence, or physical or mental health: 5 days personal service or 21 days certified mail.
+NRS 241.020(1). - Notice to persons who have requested notice of meetings pursuant to NRS 241,020(3)(c). - Additional notice requirements for consideration of character, misconduct, competence, or physical or mental health: 7 days personal service or 14 days certified mail.
 NRS 241.033.
-Note: This would not apply to passing remarks. - An emergency meeting may only be called where the need to act upon a matter is truly unforeseen and circumstances dictate that immediate action is required.
+This would not apply to passing remarks. - An emergency meeting may only be called where the need to act upon a matter is truly unforeseen and circumstances dictate that immediate action is required.
 NRS 241.020(9).
+Circumstances include (1) Any impairment of the health and safety of the public (i.e., COVID) and (2) disasters caused by fire, flood, earthquake or other natural causes.